 When I mention Venice (Italy) to other travelers, I find they either love it or hate it.
 We are in the “love it” category and have been since our first visit 10 years ago.
 Venice was the first European city that really captured my heart, and during that visit in 2009, I knew the city was my spiritual home.
-We visited a second time in 2010 but for whatever reason, did not return until the Fall of 2019.
-We were spending two weeks in Croatia and couldn’t resist taking the ferry to Venice from Pula since we would be so close.
+We visited a second time in 2010 but for whatever reason, did not return again until the Fall of 2019.
+We were spending two weeks in Croatia and couldn’t resist taking the ferry to Venice from Pula since it was so close.

 When deciding where to stay, keep in mind there are no cars or motorized vehicles permitted in Venice (only boats in the canals), which means getting to your apartment or hotel will likely involve dragging your luggage across cobblestones and numerous bridges.
 You should just accept the fact that you will get lost, probably many times.
 And definitely while trying to find your accommodations.
 I suggest staying as close to a canal as possible for the ease of transporting your luggage (water taxis really come in handy here), and if possible, stay near a point of interest so you can follow the signs and easily find your way back to your hotel or apartment.
 On our first visit we stayed at the Hotel Antiche Figure which is directly across from the train station; following the signs to the Ferrovia made it a breeze to find our hotel!

-Without cars, you’ll have two options for getting around: on foot or on the water.
-Venice is small and you can get from Cannaregio to Dorsoduro on foot in 30-minutes.
-But at some point, you will likely need to travel by water.
-You have three main options: Vaporetto (water bus), water taxi or gondola.
-The vaporetto is the most cost effective at €.75 per journey; if you’re there for more than a day it makes sense to get a pass.
+vaporetto is the most cost effective at €.75 per journey; if you’re there for more than a day it makes sense to get a pass.
 At the larger vaporetto stops you will find the ACTV booth where you can inquire about single tickets or multi-day passes.
 Be sure to tap in at the beginning of each journey!
 Water taxi is stylish and fast, but also pricey.
 Gondola rides will run approximately €90/hour.
 There is a gondola ferry called a traghetto, that crosses the grand canal at specific spots and costs about €2 so if you want to ride in a gondola without paying a small fortune, that might be an option.
 Just be prepared to share your vessel with others and possibly stand during your crossing.

 Once we were settled in to our apartment, we could hardly wait to set out and reacquaint ourselves with our favorite place on earth.
 We struck out in no particular direction, and after a few turns we found ourselves at the Corner Pub, a gem of a bar and a favorite with the locals.
 Fortunately for us, it was our neighborhood spot, and we ended most evenings with a nightcap there.
 We continued wandering, trying to get lost, which is definitely the BEST way to explore Venice, but familiar campos were around every corner.
 We even spotted a familiar gondolier in the Campo Santo Stefano.